pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 able to recognize the file was already pulled from the source.

 As an aside, the [official MySQL documentation] explains these concepts pretty well and I would highly recommend reading it at least once.
+Case sensitivity is covered in [B.3.4.1 Case Sensitivity in String Searches].

 [official MySQL documentation]: https://dev.mysql.com/doc/refman/8.0/en/charset.html
+[B.3.4.1 Case Sensitivity in String Searches]: https://dev.mysql.com/doc/refman/8.0/en/case-sensitivity.html
 ### Reproducing the Experiment

 In this section, I'll describe how to set up an MySQL environment to test this behavior.

 Lets use a dockerized MySQL `v8.0`.
-Start up the server ([instructions]):
+[Start up the server] by simply running this:
 ```
 docker run --name mysql-test -e MYSQL_ROOT_PASSWORD=secret -p 127.0.0.1:33060:3306 -d mysql:8.0
 ```